The UCT for $C^*$-algebras with finite complexity: Introduction

+Generalizing the Cuntz algebras from \eqref{cuntz ex} above, recall that a \emph{Kirchberg algebra} is a separable, nuclear $C^*$-algebra $A$ such that for any non-zero $a\in A$, there are $b,c\in A$ such that $bac=1_A$.
+Kirchberg algebras are closely connected to the UCT problem for nuclear $C^*$-algebras thanks to the following theorem of Kirchberg: see \cite[Corollary 8.4.6]{Rordam:2002cs} or \cite[Remark 2.17]{Kirchberg:2015ue}.

-\begin{theorem}[Kirchberg] To prove the UCT for all separable, nuclear $C^*$-algebras, it suffices to prove the UCT for any Kirchberg algebra with zero $K$-theory. \end{theorem}
+\begin{theorem}[Kirchberg] To establish the UCT for all separable, nuclear $C^*$-algebras, it suffices to establish the UCT for any Kirchberg algebra with zero $K$-theory. \end{theorem}

 Theorems \ref{complex cor} and \ref{kirchberg reduce} imply that if any Kirchberg algebra with zero $K$-theory has finite complexity, then the UCT holds for all separable, nuclear $C^*$-algebras.
 Conversely, if the UCT holds for all separable, nuclear $C^*$-algebras, then from the Kirchberg-Phillips classification theorem \cite{Kirchberg-ICM,Phillips-documenta} (see also \cite[Corollary 8.4.2]{Rordam:2002cs} for the precise statement we want here), any unital Kirchberg algebra with zero $K$-theory will be isomorphic to the Cuntz algebra $\mathcal{O}_2$, and so will have complexity rank one by Examples \ref{com ex}, part \eqref{cuntz ex}.
-Summarizing this discussion and the results of Jaime and the first author mentioned above, we have the theorem below.
+We summarize this discussion in the theorem below.

 \begin{theorem} The following are equivalent: \begin{enumerate}[(i)] \item Any Kirchberg algebra with zero $K$-theory has complexity rank one. \item All separable nuclear $C^*$-algebras satisfy the UCT. \end{enumerate} \end{theorem}